hcoles/voices/README.md

 The OpenVoice phonemizer is much more capable than the rules-based one.
 It can be used without a dictionary to create good quality speech in multiple languages (including English).

-It is a little more heavy-weight (about 50mb vs 3mb for a dictionary file), but this unlikely to be a concern unless running on a very resource-limited platform.
+It is more heavy-weight, using a 50mb model (compared to 3mb for a dictionary file), and is more computationally expensive.

 Once the dependency has been added